sk-classroom/asc-final-exam/exam-examples.md

 7. Which of the following best describes the logistic function used in logistic regression?
    - [ ] A) It is a linear function that predicts the probability of occurrence of an event
-   - [ ] B) It is a non-inear function that models the probability of output in terms of input features
+   - [ ] B) It is a nonl-inear function that models the probability of output in terms of input features
    - [ ] C) It is a quadratic function used for classification problems
    - [ ] D) It is an exponential function that reduces the complexity of the model
-   >Answer: B) It is a non-inear function that models the probability of output in terms of input features
+   >Answer: B) It is a non-linear function that models the probability of output in terms of input features

 8. In the context of logistic regression, what does L2 regularization aim to prevent?
    - [ ] A) Underfitting of the model
    - [ ] B) Overfitting of the model
    - [ ] C) Linear separability of the data
-   - [ ] D) Non-inear relationships between variables
+   - [ ] D) Non-linear relationships between variables
    >Answer: B) Overfitting of the model

 9. How does the logistic regression model use the sigmoid function?